dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

 #### From the mind of a child to himself:

-> "Ideally, what am I supposed to be?
+> "Ideally, what am I supposed to be? ....
+>
+> ...
+Now that convolution of causality has thus rendered intractible
+> the evaluation and acquisition of values."

 ![Ohhhhhhh](/img/posts/2018-12-07-the-convolution-of-causality/ohh.jpg)

-...
-Now that convolution of causality has thus rendered intractible the evaluation and acquisition of values.
 Who can pose such questions to himself?
 A five-year-old?
 What is this sociophysical diffusion process?

 <a name="stop-nursing-that-glass-of-nihilism" />